sudarshan2401/tp/docs/UserGuide.md

 pageNav: 3
 ---

-# EduTrack User Guide
+# EduTrack User Guide :book:

-EduTrack is a **powerful desktop app designed for SOC tutors**, allowing you to streamline your teaching tasks and effortlessly track your student records.
+EduTrack is a **powerful desktop app designed for SOC tutors**, allowing you to streamline your teaching tasks and effortlessly track your student records. :sunglasses:

 Whether you find yourself juggling the management of numerous students or simply require swift access to individual student information, EduTrack equips you with the tools to easily organize your classes.